emqx/cloud-docs/en_US/deployments/vpc_peering.md

 # VPC Peering Connections

 ::: tip Note
-This feature is only available for the Dedicated plan.
+This feature is only available for the Dedicated and Premium Plans.
 :::

 VPC peering connection is a network connection between two VPCs.
 Through this connection, the instances in different VPCs can communicate with each other as if they are in the same network.